garyvalley/ansible-k3s/README.md

 systems (but not earlier models).
 These RPIs were configured with 64Gb SD cards.
 The following setup should produce an automated working k3s cluster:

-## 1. Clone the repository into your Ubuntu VM
+## 1. Clone the repository into your deployment machine
 ```
 git clone https://github.com/garyvalley/ansible-k3s
 ```